microsoft/fast/packages/web-components/fast-foundation/src/progress/README.md

 sidebar_label: fast-progress
 custom_edit_url: https://github.com/microsoft/fast-dna/edit/master/packages/web-components/fast-foundation/src/progress/README.md
 ---
-Progress components are used to display the length of time a process will take or to visualize percentage value (referred to as a **determinate** state) and to represent an unspecified wait time (referred to as an **indeterminate** state).
+Progress components are used to indicate the length of time a process will take.
+This may either be as a determinate state in which the progress is a percentage of the total time needed to complete the task, or as an indeterminate state where the wait time is unspecified.
 For progress components which have a linear visual appearance, use `fast-progress`.
 For progress implementations which are circular, use `fast-progress-ring`.

 ## Applying Custom Styles